-3.2.2.5 Do not Drink Too Much Water during Yoga Practice
+3.2.2.5 Don't Drink Too Much Water During Practice

 You should avoid drinking too much water during Yoga practice.
 The temperature of the room plays a great role in this.
 If there is too much heat in the Yoga room, then you tend to sweat more and feel more thirstier.
 Hence, you should do yoga at a comfortable temperature.
 If you really have to drink water, take only a few sips of water.